marcusaureliu5/WallysAdventure/README.md

 When the player physically turns to north, south, east and west, the crank can be used to move in that direction to explore the current room

-Pressing B displays the pop up allowing the player to select a direction with A
+Pressing B displays the pop up allowing the player to select a direction with A, which will move the player to a new explorable room

-Selecting a direction will change the current room which ther player can then explore

 ![image](https://github.com/marcusaureliu5/WallysAdventure/assets/50851029/20dcf670-011b-4252-96f5-758749dd2acd)